esausilva/synology-photos-slideshow-client/README.md

 The slideshow is meant to be deployed on a Synology NAS device on your local network and accessed from within your local network.

-I have the API deployed and tested in Synology Container Manager, but it should work on any Docker host. i.e. Portainer.
+I have the app deployed and tested in Synology Container Manager, but it should work on any Docker host. i.e. Portainer.

 Table of Contents: